nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/migrant-workers.md

 ## Data
 #### 1. Origin-Destination Bus Travel Data

-I obtained bus origin-destination data from LTA's open data platform, LTA Datamall.
+I obtained bus origin-destination data from LTA's open data platform, LTA DataMall.
 I was only able to obtain bus travel data for the months of July, August and September because of LTA's limits.

 <html>
 <head>